craftcms/docs/docs/commerce/4.x/dev/controller-actions.md

 `forceSave` | Optionally set to `true` to force saving the cart.
 `number` | Optional order number for a specific, existing cart.
 `registerUserOnOrderComplete` | Whether to create a user account for the customer when the cart is completed and turned into an order.
+`saveBillingAddressOnOrderComplete` | Whether to save the billing address to the customer’s address book when the cart is completed and turned into an order.
+`saveShippingAddressOnOrderComplete` | Whether to save the shipping address to the customer’s address book when the cart is completed and turned into an order.
+`saveAddressesOnOrderComplete` | Whether to save the shipping & billing address to the customer’s address book when the cart is completed and turned into an order.

 #### Response